FIRST Resource Center

 We are thrilled your student has chosen Tufts and will be spending the next four years with us.
 We want you to know that there are numerous resources on campus to support your student’s academic, personal, and social development.
 If you have questions or want to talk to someone about your student, please feel free to connect with the following resources:

-Social and personal connections: Dean of Student Affairs Office
+Social and personal connections: Student Life

 Academic connections: Tufts Advising Team